Code-Institute-Submissions/The-Monkees-12/README.md

 ## Existing Features

-* **Feature 1** - allows fans to listen and download the newest tracks.
+* allows fans to listen and download the newest tracks.

-*	**Feature 2** – allows fans to watch they bands latest video clips.
+*	allows fans to watch they bands latest video clips.

-*	**Feature 3** – buying tickets to the bands concerts straight from the website.
+*	buying tickets to the bands concerts straight from the website.

-*	**Feature 4** – getting in touch with the band through the Contact Page.
+*	getting in touch with the band through the Contact Page.

-*	**Feature 5** – the possibility to follow the latest news about the band through .the social media platforms available in each page footer.
+*	the possibility to follow the latest news about the band through .the social media platforms available in each page footer.